-Give Infants Peanuts At 4-6 Months To Prevent Later Peanut Allergies, Says National Institutes Of Heatlh
+Give Infants Peanuts At 4-6 Months To Prevent Later Peanut Allergies, Says National Institutes Of Health

 For moderate-risk kids — that is, those with mild to moderate eczema — peanut-containing foods should be introduced at six months.

-If your child is low risk, with no diagnosed allergies and no known signs of eczema, you can go ahead and introduce peanuts whenever you think best based on your dietary customs.
+If your child is low risk, with no diagnosed allergies and no known signs of eczema, you can go ahead and introduce peanuts whenever you think is best based on your dietary customs.

 The NIH’s recommendations come with several caveats.
 Don’t try to introduce peanuts to an infant who isn’t yet started on solid foods.
 Don’t try to give them peanuts without consulting with your pediatrician first.
 Whatever you do, don’t give them raw peanuts or straight peanut butter (they’re both choking hazards).
 Instead, mix up a small amount of peanut paste in applesauce or yogurt, or sprinkle nut powder on other easy-to-swallow foods (you can find recipes here).